msubhransu/matrix-sqrt/README.md

 	  >> speedup over SVD: 82.7x

-The speedup over the SVD-based method is smaller on CPU as seen below:
+The speedup over the SVD-based method is smaller on the CPU as seen below:

 **$ python matrix_sqrt.py**